HomeGet InformedGet InvolvedUnite • Be HeardAboutBlog

 503Fact

-Food and feed crops can be grown on biosolids within harvesting rules.
+Food and feed crops can be grown on biosolids.
 Animals can be grazed after 30 days.

 Source: National Archives.
 Code of Federal Regulations.
 Title 40 / Chapter I / Subchapter O / Part 503.
 Standards for the Use or Disposal of Sewage Sludge.
 Section 503.32. https://www.ecfr.gov, accessed June 12, 2022.